rerpha/system-tests/README.md

-# system-tests
+## system-tests

-Uni major project system testing suite
+My major project for uni.

+Aim is to produce a repeatable way of testing containerised applications with multiple distributed components.